 Recovery weeks, also referred to as rest weeks, are weeks in a structured training plan dedicated to rest and recovery.
 In most plans, you’ll have a recovery week integrated into your schedule every three to six weeks.
-The week itself is composed of rest days and active recovery rides.
-The active recovery rides put minimal amounts of stress on your body so that you can recover completely from prior weeks of training.
+The week itself is designed to reduce overall training stress through low-intensity rides.
+These types of rides put comparatively smaller amounts of stress on your body so that you can recover completely from prior weeks of training.
 Don’t be fooled by the low-stress or “easy” workouts, though.
 This week is still a critical training week.

 Should I Skip the Recovery Week?

 In general, you should never opt out of a recovery week when you need it.
 Recovery is a necessary part of a periodized training plan and key to becoming a faster cyclist.
 When you don’t recover sufficiently, you risk shortchanging positive physical adaptations and compromising the productivity of upcoming workouts.
 When done consistently over time, you’re at risk of non-functional overreaching and overtraining syndrome.

 That’s not to say there aren’t times when you will want to skip the recovery week.
 For example, if life has forced you to miss a lot of the workouts in your training plan or to take lots of unplanned rest, then you might consider skipping the recovery week.
 Say you had an unexpectedly busy week at work and had to miss four out of five of the workouts in your plan.
 This may have turned that training week into an unintentional recovery week.
 If you did something like this immediately before a planned recovery week, it would make sense to skip that recovery week.